Interview with Oracle: Autonomous Services, the Cloud, and the Future Part 1By Ryan Noik 5 November 2018 | Categories: feature articles

 “90% of crashes in data management environments happen because of human error, humans not noticing the signs of a problem.
 This, however, is completely resolved in an autonomous space,” she added.
 Indeed, modern computing is such that we just don’t expect the online services we use to go down, and are surprised when they do.
 However, Rizwan pointed out that we aren’t quite as shocked when we make a mistake, whether that entails losing our keys or burning our toast.
 Human error is an expected part of life and part of being infallible, but machine error is not.

-In the second part, Rizwan looks the speed of adoption that we can expect, at what autonomous services mean to businesses, and how global access is changing the game.
+In the second part, Rizwan looks at the speed of adoption that we can expect, at what autonomous services mean to businesses, and how global access is changing the game.

 Most Read Articles